TMikna/IBM-currency-exchange-backend/README.md

 Currency rates are taken from Bank of Lithuania (Lietuvos bankas) web services (https://www.lb.lt/webservices/FxRates/)

 Basic backend working principles:
 When backend gets a request for currecy rate, it checks for it in database.
-If required retes exists in db, it returns them, otherwise makes request to Lietuvos Banks API, gets newest rates of all currencies, stores them in DB and return required rate to frontend.
+If required retes exists in DB, it returns them, otherwise makes request to Lietuvos Banks API, gets newest rates of all currencies, stores them in DB and return required rate to frontend.
 At the same time backend if accepting POST request about user activity and logs it in another DB.